Fire strikes terminal under construction at Kuwait airport | Business

 - United Arab Emirates

-A fire broke out Monday at an under-construction new terminal at Kuwait International Airport, authorities said.
+A fire broke out Monday at an under-construction new terminal at Kuwait International Airport, authorities said, causing damage but no casualties.

-Firefighters still were trying to control the blaze in Kuwait City, Interior Ministry spokesman Tawheed al-Kandari told The Associated Press.
+Firefighters struggled to control the flames for hours in Kuwait City, Interior Ministry spokesman Tawheed al-Kandari told The Associated Press.

-Al-Kandari said a cause for the blaze was not immediately known.
-It wasn't immediately clear if anyone had been injured.

-Photos circulated on social media of dark, billowing smoke behind the lines of planes on the runway.
+Authorities were still investigating the cause of the blaze, al-Kandari said.
+The fire caused extensive damage to the building's basement, ground floor and first floor but no one was hurt, the country's fire services reported.
+Photos circulated on social media of dark, billowing smoke behind lines of planes on the runway.
 Some flights had been delayed on Monday morning though civil aviation authorities said it wasn't because of the fire.

+Kuwait was set to complete construction of the USD 4.4 billion terminal later this year — a complex architectural canopy of glass and concrete with plans to handle 13 million passengers a year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)